wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 The gorgeously calm morning gave us no sense of the excruciating climb in store for us later.
 We were up early, and left early, since our campground was exactly in the middle of a touristic viewpoint.
 The early sun, followed by the nearly `1000m` of frigid descent into *Parc naturel régional du Queyras*, woke us up.

 At the bottom of this descent was a metaphor in real life - a T intersection, where we had to choose to turn left or right.
 We decided to pause for a few minutes to check our maps.
 Like in life, sometimes the most influential decisions barely register on in our consciousness.
 We casually contemplated either turning right, as originally planned, and climbing two sizable cols before crossing into Italy.
 As we were seeing where turning left would take us, an older man came from the right and towards the left.
-He told us about the beauty and terror that was to our left and is Col d'Agnel `2744m`, a full 1400m the fork.
+He told us about the beauty and terror that was to our left and is *Col d'Agnel* `2744m`, a full `1400m` the fork.
 We pretended to discuss our options, but we both already knew that we'd be turning left.

 After lunch in a quaint village at the base of the climb, we spent the next 3 hours grinding our chains and pedals to get to what felt like the top of the world.
 This was an absolute beast of a col, but one of rugged, almost otherworldly beauty.
-Two 700m climbs of 7-13% gradient were split almost equally with a reprieve of a few kilometers at a 0-2% incline.
+Two `700m` climbs of 7-13% gradient were split almost equally with a reprieve of a few kilometers at a 0-2% incline.
 Quaint villages and grasslands below gave way to rugged peaks and narrow roads up above.
-What stayed constant was the unrelenting sun turning us into lobsters, as any sunscreen was quickly sweated away.
+What stayed constant was the unrelenting sun turning us into lobsters, as any sunscreen quickly sweat away.

 ![d'agnel](../assets/img/2020-07-14-geneva-genova/19.jpg)

 ![d'agnel](../assets/img/2020-07-14-geneva-genova/20.jpg)

 ![d'izoard](../assets/img/2020-07-14-geneva-genova/21.jpg)

 ![d'izoard](../assets/img/2020-07-14-geneva-genova/22.jpg)